-The difference between the root user and a standard user is with root access user able to do modify anything in the system, from revealing user-restricted files to granting and revoking privileges on certain apps.
+The difference between the root user and a standard user is with root access users able to do modify anything in the system, from revealing user-restricted files to granting and revoking privileges on certain apps.
 That said, as a root user, you can delete applications that are forced to users upon the Android installation, or install third-party apps outside of Google play store.
-Nevertheless, playing around with privileges and data access on root user can put the device in an unstable state or it might not function as it should be, as well as revoke the warranty provided by the company that sold the smartphone.
+Nevertheless, playing around with privileges and data access on root users can put the device in an unstable state or it might not function as it should be, as well as revoke the warranty provided by the company that sold the smartphone.

 Should I root?

 To root or not to root?
 Rooting has both its advantages and flaws, and it requires a certain level of geekiness and savviness to perform.
 However, people have several views on rooting for a good reason.
 Some people root their device just to see how it works or install some themes and personalization that need root access.

 On the other hand, people root to fix or add new functionality to the software that hasn’t previously been available to them.
 One of the most common reasons consumers root their device is because they value their storage and want to get rid of the bloatware that might slow it down.